GenericMappingTools/gmt/doc/rst/source/gmtswitch.rst

-If you have official versions installed then running gmtswitch the very first time will examine your hard disk starting at / and look for directories with GMT4 or GMT5 in the name.
+If you have official versions installed then running gmtswitch the very first time will examine your hard disk starting at / and look for directories with GMT4, GMT5, etc., in the names.
 This will fail to find the subversion directories and possibly others you have placed elsewhere.
 The fastest way to get up and running is this: